ABOUT

 WISH LIST

-We use your monetary donations to purchase Black-affirming personal care items for psychiatric patients.
+We use your monetary donations to purchase Black-affirming care items for psychiatric patients.
+Donate to make a difference.

 When I was hospitalized in 2018, I had nothing but the clothes I came in with.
 I was barefoot, and soiled my shirt.
 I was literally wearing my trauma.
 Despite this, I received no Black beauty supplies from the hospital and had to wear clothes from the Lost & Found.
 I made a commitment that I wouldn't let this happen to anyone else.